Firecatsstuff/Arch-Installation-Guide-btw/README.md

 # Step 6: Installing Base Packages

-Install the base packages like this (only include efibootmgr if you got a uefi system):
+Install the base packages like this (only include efibootmgr if you got a uefi system and include networkmanager if you need to connect to wifi):

 `pacstrap /mnt base linux linux-firmware sof-firmware alsa-utils pipewire pipewire-alsa pipewire-pulse wireplumber base-devel grub networkmanager efibootmgr nano`